publishpress/PublishPress-Planner/readme.txt

 * Fixed: Add sanitization and escape variables in some variables, increasing compatibility with WP VIP and more security, #773;
 * Fixed: Fix PHP warning "Creating default object from empty value in publishpress-authors.php:772", correctly assigning the filter "pp_pre_insert_editorial_comment".
 (Allows PublishPress Revisions integration), #231;
 * Fixed: Fixed timezone information in the calendar subscription and .ics file, #784;
+* Fixed: Fixed role selection when adding a new user in a multisite, #788;

 = [3.1.0] - 2021-01-20 =